Nashville-Public-Library/talklib/README.md

 required for "local" shows
 - path to the local file as such: `D:\path\to\the\show.wav`
-- you will not probably not have a hardcoded path here.
+- you will probably not have a hardcoded path here.
 Usually, you will be running a short algorithm to determine the path.
 Please see the [MISC](https://github.com/talkinglibrary/misc) repo for some examples.

 `is_permalink`